MSP: Standoff ends after suspect takes own life

-MCBAIN — A 41-year-old McBain man has died from a self-inflicted gunshot wound ending a lengthy standoff with police Sunday after the man allegedly made threats against several health care workers last month.
+MCBAIN — A 41-year-old McBain man has died from a self-inflicted gunshot wound ending a lengthy standoff with police Sunday.
+The man allegedly made threats against several health care workers last month.

 The tragic ending happened after the Michigan State Police tried to talk with the unidentified 41-year-old man to negotiate his surrender, according to Michigan State Police 7th District spokesman Lt.
 Derrick Carroll.
 Police were able to talk with him intermittently since the mid-afternoon, but Carroll said he never agreed to surrender.
 The McBain man and police exchanged gunfire throughout the day Sunday before his death.